-What it means is that your sales people would be working with an advanced set of sales-enhancing tools and functionality, while your customer service team will be able to enjoy an array of service-related functions that will help them offer comprehensive and timely help, and your marketing team will be able to focus on preparing, sending and analyzing their marketing campaigns.
+What it means is that your sales people would be working with an advanced set of sales-enhancing tools and functionality, while your Customer Success team will be able to enjoy an array of service-related functions that will help them offer comprehensive and timely help, and your marketing team will be able to focus on preparing, sending and analyzing their marketing campaigns.

 5. Your salespeople refuse to use CRM

 It gets even worse when salespeople reject CRM – as salespeople need a CRM system the most!